Equations are underappreciated.

 It works in sketch mode and also while entering the extruding thickness, in the equations viewer…..

-Just start a dimension with an equal sign, add a formula and press enter.
+Just start a dimension with an equals (=) sign, add a formula and press enter.
 This is now an equation.

-Notice that typing an equation (like 3*6) without the equals sign does not create an equation.
+If you type an equation (like 3*6) without the equals sign, then this does not create an equation.
 SOLIDWORKS just calculates the value once.

 You can also create an equation within the equations viewer.